khmer xnnxx 2014

-Those who ingest Copelandia cyanescens, known in More than half of Australia's beef cattle can be found in the coastal areas of Queensland The majority of adverse physical effects or negative psychological reactions produced by "magic mushrooms" generally result from inappropriate set and expectation, or because of improper dosage, which may vary considerably among consumers, different mushroom species, or even within an individual species.
+There are more than 1 dozen species of "magic mushrooms" in Australia and New Zealand.
+Four of these species are dung (manure) inhabiting mushrooms.
+They include Psilocybe cubensis and/or Psilocybe subcubensis (known locally as "gold caps" and/or "gold tops"), Psilocybe subaeruginosa, and Copelandia cyanescens (the latter is known locally as "blue meanies").
+These four species contain the mind altering alkaloids psilocybine and psilocine and are the most common hallucinogenic mushrooms in Australia.
+In New Zealand, the most commonly used species are Copelandia cyanescens and Psilocybe semilanceata, the latter species is recognized throughout the world as the "liberty cap").
+This species only occurs in manured soil and does not grow directly from the dung of cattle, sheep or other four legged farm animals.
+Psilocybe cubensis the most popular of these species, is well known throughout much of the world; however, this species is not known to occur in New Zealand.
+Other species described in this guide are known to occur in manured soil, in pastures, meadows, grazing lands, some lawns and in the bark mulch and woodchips of deciduous woods.
+The majority of adverse physical effects or negative psychological reactions produced by "magic mushrooms" generally result from inappropriate set and expectation, or because of improper dosage, which may vary considerably among consumers, different mushroom species, or even within an individual species.
 The question of dosage is often confused by the variation in the source of the hallucinogenic mushroom species which is consumed.
 For example, Psilocybe cubensis, when picked and eaten from its natural dung (manure) habitat, produces a relatively mild mindaltering experience, which is evident from the large amounts of fresh specimens needed to achieve a threshold experience.
 However when grown in vitro (indoor laboratory cultivation and/or illicit cultivation), Psilocybe cubensis apparently can produce a more potent strain capable of inducing a very intense visual, sometimes quite disturbing, experience.
 This dosage assumes that the consumption of 1 to 3 gm of dried material would be too low if the mushroom specimen came from a wild source.
 This low potency for Psilocybe cubensis has been confirmed by research scientists Margot & Watling, (1981), who were surprised by the comparatively small amounts of psilocybin and psilocin which they extracted from wild specimens collected from five different locations in Australia.
 This suggests that a much larger dose would be required to produce significant hallucinations.
 It is possible that the chemicals most likely degenerated between the time that they were harvested and the time of analysis.
 However, it should be noted that a strain of Psilocybe cubensis producing different flushes (harvests) will vary somewhat in potency between flushes.
-This document provides complete directions for cultivating psilocybin Dosages for Psilocybe australiana Guzmán & Watling, Psilocybe eucalypta Guzmán & Most recreational users of Psilocybe cubensis (when grown in vitro) require a dosage of

-" This same spore dispersal mechanism also probably applies to Copelandia cyanescens, Panaeolus subbalteatus and several additional species known to occur in or around the dung of other ruminants.
+More than half of Australia's beef cattle can be found in the coastal areas of Queensland and New South Wales; and the 20 to 30 inch (500-750mm) rainfall belt of Queensland, New South Wales and Northern Victoria, generally provide adequate climatic environments for the growth of psilocybian mushrooms, especially after heavy rains.
+It has been suggested that "Psilocybe cubensis was introduced into Australia accidentally by early settlers along with their livestock."
+This same spore dispersal mechanism also probably applies to Copelandia cyanescens, Panaeolus subbalteatus and several additional species known to occur in or around the dung of other ruminants.
 This includes Psilocybe semilanceata and the non-hallucinogenic "haymaker's" mushroom Panaeolina foenisecii.
 While cattle are raised in all Australian states, as well as in the central lowlands, recreational users have been known to export these psychoptic species to various areas in Australia from areas where they were collected.
 In the case of New Zealand, hereafter referred to as NZ, cattle are the primary source for Copelandia cyanescens, but the "liberty cap" mushroom Psilocybe semilanceata only grows in the manured soil of four-legged ruminants and not directly from manure (Jansen, Pers.
 Comm., 1988).
 The identification section of this guide documents reported locations for more than 1 dozen species of psilocybian mushrooms in Australia and NZ which most likely have been used at one time or another for recreational purposes.
-Most recreational users of Psilocybe cubensis (when grown in vitro) require a dosage of Those who ingest Copelandia cyanescens, known in The first livestock to arrive in Australia were brought from the Cape of Good Hope in The question of dosage is often confused by the variation in the source of the hallucinogenic mushroom species which is consumed.
+More than half of Australia's beef cattle can be found in the coastal areas of Queensland The first livestock to arrive in Australia were brought from the Cape of Good Hope in Those who ingest Copelandia cyanescens, known in The first livestock to arrive in Australia were brought from the Cape of Good Hope in The question of dosage is often confused by the variation in the source of the hallucinogenic mushroom species which is consumed.